acama/ctf/csawfinals2013/Brad Oberberg/README.md

 #Description

 Not sure exactly what the module does, but it's a misc device that does things with structs, arrays, linked lists and stuff.
-I'd like to thank Michael C. for what I think was the best challenge of the CTF.

 ##The vulnerability